dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 For more information, see, for example, Binding To Children section of the Lift Wiki's [Binding Via CSS Selectors](http://www.assembla.com/spaces/liftweb/wiki/Binding_via_CSS_Selectors)).

-To summarise,at line (2) all the events are loaded from the database into a list held in memory.
+To summarise, at line (2) all the events are loaded from the database into a list held in memory.
 Lines (5 - 11) render each event as a line in the table, with associated hyperlinks to the 'viewevent', 'editevent' and 'deleteevent' pages.
 The view and edit links each bind to the fuction '() => eventRV(t)'.
-This is called on the server when the link is clicked ,setting the eventRV for the scope of the resulting page request to contain the event of the line which was clicked.
+This is called on the server when the link is clicked, setting the eventRV for the scope of the resulting page request to contain the event of the line which was clicked.

 ## Edit